|My approach: Integral Psychosynthesis|

 FeesPSYCHOSYNTHESIS COUNSELLING AND PSYCHOTHERAPY

-The fee structure is currently £48 for the initial meeting and a sliding scale from £48 to £65 for all subsequent sessions depending on income.
+The fee structure is currently £50 for new clients, for the initial meeting and a sliding scale from £50 to £65 for all subsequent sessions depending on income.
 Counselling and psychotherapy sessions are 60 minutes in length.
 If a reduction in the fee is offered then a 50 min session is offered .

 LIFESPAN INTEGRATION THERAPY

 Clients who specifically want a series of Lifespan Integration(LI) therapy sessions are invited to an initial meeting to clarify the issue or issues that are leading them to consider LI therapy.
 A series of sessions, and the frequency of sessions are then agreed, along with a review session at the end of the agreed sessions.
 LI therapy takes place in 90 minute sessions and the fee is £65 for the initial meeting and a sliding scale from £65 to £85 for subsequent sessions depending on income.

 The fee structure for supervision for independent therapists is currently £65 for one and a half hours and £85 for two hours.
 Supervision is based on an integrative relational model, and is available to counsellors and psychotherapists who work relationally across modalities.